renehorstmann/rhc/style.md

 ### <a name="S-oo-inheritance"></a>Inheritance
 Deriving from a class is easy in C. But its important that your users know the base class.
 In the following example, the class Child derives (static) from the class Mother:
-(static = no run time information and no virtual methods -> the user must call the right methods himself)
+(static = no runtime information and no virtual methods -> the user must call the right methods himself)

 ```c